Jesse Thorn: Career

 Thorn has been an important leader in the podcast business.
 Fast Company called him "the most important person in entertainment you've never heard of" and "the Zelig of modern culture."
 In 2011, the magazine chose him as one of the 100 most creative people in business.
 In 2009, Jesse helped comedian and podcaster Marc Maron to set up the microphones and software necessary to produce his WTF with Marc Maron podcast from his garage.
 Maron thanked Jesse again for this on the podcast's 300th episode.
-Jesse is also the coproducer of the public radio broadcast version of Maron's podcast.
+Jesse is also the co-producer of the public radio broadcast version of Maron's podcast.

-In 2012, The Sound of Young America was renamed Bullseye while continuing to have much of the same format as before.
+In 2012, The Sound of Young America was renamed Bullseye and now exclusively features interviews.

 In 2017 and 2018, Thorn released a podcast series on the art of interviewing, entitled The Turnaround.
 It featured interviews with interviewers on interviewing, including guests such as Dick Cavett, Katie Couric, Werner Herzog, Larry King and Terry Gross.